 Abusers often do not use physical force, but may use play, deception, threats; or other forms of coercion, e.g. telling them it is their own ‘special secret’; saying it is their way of showing they love them; making them think it is natural and ok or making them think no one would believe them; to engage children and maintain their silence.

-At the same time your child is being groomed the perpetrator may be also be doing the same to you.
-They will want to gain access to your child whenever they like; so that they make themselves someone who you want to be around.
-If the abuse is perpetrated by another sibling you may have noticed them maybe being more willing to look after their sibling or trying to spend more time with them.
+At the same time your child is being groomed, the perpetrator may also be doing the same to you.
+They will want to gain access to your child whenever they like, so they make themselves someone who you want to be around.
+If the abuse is perpetrated by a sibling, you may have noticed them perhaps being more willing to look after their sibling or trying to spend more time with them.

-One of the key results of grooming is that the survivor is left carrying the shame of the events, often feeling like they may have be complicity.
+One of the key results of grooming is that the survivor is left carrying the shame of the events, often feeling like they may have been complicit.
 This self-blame once again makes the abuse difficult to talk about.
 Grooming makes it more difficult to identify when abuse is happening, and more difficult to identify and talk about in retrospect.

 Taken from Survivors UK